 Be at least 21 years old

 Meet with the DJMC coordinator for an in-person interview (This person will also ensure you are not on the sex offenders list)

 Use and honor disability-positive language and respectfully interact with people from all walks of life

 Commit to participating in the DJMC program for one year

-Commit to meeting with your mentee twice a month for two hours (four hours total) during that year
+Commit to meeting with your mentee for five hours per month during that year